-On 3 June 2015, the Minister of Mineral Resources (the "Minister") published the Regulations for Petroleum Exploration and Production, which prescribe various technical and environmental standards for onshore hydraulic fracturing.
-The promulgation of the regulations meant exploration companies could conduct hydraulic fracturing if all necessary statutory approvals are in place.
+On 3 June 2015, the Minister of Mineral Resources (the "Minister") published the Regulations for Petroleum Exploration and Production, which prescribed various technical and environmental standards for onshore hydraulic fracturing.
 However, on 18 October 2017, the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for Petroleum Exploration and Production.
-The Minister indicated they would review the outcome of the High Court ruling and would decide on how to proceed.
-He also signaled South Africa remained committed to a shale gas industry and licenses could be issued in 2019.
 On 4 July 2019, the Supreme Court of Appeal upheld the decision of the High Court principally because the Minister of Mineral Resources was not authorised to make the regulations.
 The provision of the MPRDA on which the Minister relied to make the regulations had been repealed in 2013 and therefore no longer existed.